fastlane/fastlane/match/README.md

 When running `match` for the first time on a new machine, it will ask you for the passphrase for the Git repository.
 This is an additional layer of security: each of the files will be encrypted using `openssl`.
 Make sure to remember the password, as you'll need it when you run match on a different machine.

-To set the passphrase using an environment variable, use `MATCH_PASSWORD`.
+To set the passphrase to decrypt your profiles using an environment variable, use `MATCH_PASSWORD`.

 #### New machine